chiuki/gce2retrofit/README.md

 Primitives have been replaced by Objects e.g. `Integer` instead of `int`.
 Please go through your code and make sure that you check for `null` before using the value of any `Boolean`, `Integer`, `Float` and `Double`.

+### Version 1.6.0
+Room.json file has been updated so each type(class/field) takes a list of annotations.

 ## Contributing